prantonub/js-function-practice-problem/README.md

 ### Task-5
 Write a function called odd_even() which takes an integer value and tells whether this value is even or odd.
 If even return `Even`.
 If odd return `Odd`

+---

 ### Task-6
 Write a function called reverse_string() which takes a string as a parameter and returns the reversed version of that string.

+---

+### Task-7
+Write a function called square() which takes a number as a parameter, squares it (multiply by itself), and returns the result.

+---

+### Task-8
+Write a function called is_multiple_of_five() that takes a number and returns True if it's a multiple of 5, otherwise False.

+---